Model Sharing & Backups for Multi-User Collaboration in Cosmic Frog

 Now that the Onboarding team has access to this model, they can share it with other users/teams too: they can either send a copy of it or share access, but they cannot transfer ownership as they are not the model’s owner.

 In the Explorer of the workspace of the user/team who shared access to the model, a similar round icon with arrow inside it will be shown next to the model’s name.
-The icon colors are just inverted (blue arrow in white circle) and here the hover text is “You have shared this database”.
-There will also be a notification about having granted access to this model and to whom.
+The icon colors are just inverted (blue arrow in white circle) and here the hover text is “You have shared this database”, see the screenshot below.
+There will also be a notification about having granted access to this model and to whom (not shown in the screenshot):

-If the model owner decides to revoke access to a shared model, they need to open the Share Model Access form again by choosing Share Access from the Share Model options:
+If the model owner decides to revoke access or change the permission level to a shared model, they need to open the Share Model Access form again by choosing Share Access from the Share Model options / clicking on the Share icon when hovering over the model’s card on the Cosmic Frog start page:

 - Click on the blue icon with three dots and choose Revoke Access.